 ✧

-Yes, mashed potatoes are great for making Irish potato bread!
+Yes, leftover mashed potatoes are great for making Irish potato bread!
 This is probably how this recipe originated, to be honest.
 Although there’s normally milk in mashed potatoes, it doesn’t matter, you can just add more flour to get a non-sticky consistency.

 In case you’re looking for a different Irish potato recipe, it may be Irish boxty you’re looking for?
 They are different as they contain raw and mashed potatoes.
 I have a delicious Irish boxty recipe, too!
+Irish food is definitely blessed with lots of potatoes, and I love it!

 If you love potatoes, you’re going to adore Irish potato bread!
 I hope you give them a try soon!